sseleman95/CMD/docs/deploy.md

   - master
 ```

-!> You can replace script with `- cp -r docs/. public`, if `./docs` is your Docsify subfolder.
+!> You can replace script with `- cp -r docs/. public`, if `./docs` is your CMD subfolder.

 ## Firebase Hosting